AbdessamadABIDAOUI/Spotify-most-streamed-songs-2023-with-Power-bi-SQL-Python/README.md

 - **Temporal trends**: Identify any shifts in music attributes and preferences over time.
 - **Cross-platform presence**: Investigate how songs perform across different streaming services.

+## Python Script for Adding Image URLs to the Dataset

+The Python script provided enhances the dataset by adding image URLs for each song.
+This addition allows for a richer analysis and presentation, enabling visual representation of album covers or artist images alongside the statistical data.
+The script achieves this by interfacing with the Spotify API to fetch image URLs based on track and artist information.
+Here's how it works:

+### Key Features of the Script:

+- **Spotify API Integration**: Utilizes the Spotify API to search for songs by their name and artist(s), retrieving detailed information including image URLs.
+- **Data Enrichment**: Augments the existing dataset with a new column for image URLs, making the dataset not only informative in terms of numerical and categorical data but also visually engaging.
+- **Automated Processing**: Iterates over each row in the dataset, ensuring that every track is queried and, if found, its image URL is added to the dataset.
+- **Error Handling**: Implements checks to handle cases where a song might not be found on Spotify, ensuring the robustness of the script.

+### Usage Instructions:

+1. **API Credentials**: Obtain your Spotify API client ID and client secret by creating an app in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).
+2. **Dataset Preparation**: Ensure your dataset is in a CSV format with columns for track name, artist(s) name, and other relevant information.
+3. **Script Execution**: Run the script, inputting your dataset file path and Spotify API credentials when prompted.
+4. **Output**: The script outputs an enhanced version of the dataset with an additional column for image URLs, ready for further analysis or visualization.

+### Prerequisites:

+- Python installed on your machine.
+- A Spotify Developer account to access API credentials.
+- Pandas library for data manipulation (install with `pip install pandas`).
+- Requests library for making API requests (install with `pip install requests`).

+This Python enhancement significantly increases the dataset's value, paving the way for more dynamic and visually appealing data presentations and analyses.